OctaForge/libostd/doc/ranges.md

 than just its category.
 Input ranges that implement output range interface are called *mutable* input ranges.
 Most frequently, their `r.put(v);` will be the same as `r.front() = v; r.pop_front();` but that is not guaranteed.

+Additionally, `put(v)` is always well defined.
+When it fails (for example when there is no more space left in the container), an exception will be thrown.
+The type of exception that is thrown depends on the particular range and the container it backs.
+When the container is unbounded, it might also never throw.
+Either way, the range type is required to properly specify its behavior.
+Throwing a custom exception type is a good thing because it lets algorithms `put(v)` into ranges without checking and if an error happens and the exception propagates, the user can check it simply as if it were an exception thrown from the container.
+This makes output ranges easy to work with, in many cases it would be otherwise very difficult to handle the errors.
+Also, it makes it easy to never have to handle any errors, simply by using output ranges backed by unbounded containers, for example ostd::appender\_range.